helpsavecraigslist/project/README.md

 To develop the frontend in the `/frontend` folder run `yarn start` to start a local development environment.

 To build and deploy run `yarn build` in the `/frontend` directory.
 Then go to `/infrastructure` and run `cdk deploy FrontendStack`

+## Build and Deploy Everything

+Run `./build_and_deploy.sh`

+Note: you may need to run `chmod +x build_and_deploy.sh` to make the file an executable.
+Also I'm not sure the compatability of this script with Windows.